Sky TV packages explained

 Just as well really.
 As a format, it’s almost dead already as streaming services like Netflix, Amazon Prime Instant Video, Blinkbox and even some kooky speciality services like WWE TV and Crunchyroll provide subscribers with a combined service that renders the purchase of a physical disc utterly obsolete.

-Sky Box Sets, available to all Sky customers with The Family Bundle or better, provide instant access to every episode ever made or over 300 TV shows.
+Sky Box Sets, available to all Sky customers with the Box Sets Bundle or better, provide instant access to every episode ever made or over 300 TV shows.
 No human can or should watch it all, but the sheer quantity available means there’s something there for everyone from Glee to True Blood.

 Sky on demand

-Sky on demand is – like HD, Box Set and 3D content – available to anyone subscribed to the Family Bundle or better.
+Sky on demand is – like HD, Box Set and 3D content – available to anyone subscribed to the Box Sets Bundle or better.
 To anyone with an internet connection of 6Mbps or more, Sky on demand offers instant access to over 1,000 movies.

 It means you can watch what you want to watch when you want to watch it.
 Which as well as being true, is also fun to say.